sjjgh/sjjgh.github.io/_posts/2025-01-12-Embedding.md

 ### 2) How we calculate the similarity
+New3: Once we accept *homophily* as the generative story—“similar nodes tend to connect”—a second question quietly takes over: **what exactly do we mean by “similar”?**
+In practice, similarity is not a single universal notion.
+We have cosine similarity, Euclidean distance, Jaccard overlap, edit distance, Wasserstein distance, and many others.
+Each of them encodes a different inductive bias: cosine focuses on angle (direction), Euclidean focuses on absolute location and scale, Jaccard cares about set overlap, and so on.
+This immediately raises an uncomfortable possibility: **can we be wrong simply by choosing the wrong similarity?**
+And if so, aren’t we making an *assumption on top of an assumption*—first homophily, then a specific similarity measure?
+The short answer is yes.
+But there is a reason most embedding methods still converge to a surprisingly small set of “similarity calculators,” especially the dot product.
 #### Dot product as an example
 Dot products show up everywhere in modern machine learning: from word embeddings to graph embedding, from retrieval models to contrastive learning.
 The first reason is almost trivial: it is the simplest possible interaction between two vectors—cheap to compute, easy to optimize, and easy to scale.

 But it is worth slowing down here.
-A dot product seems to straightforward, and it is not even a metric.
+A dot product is not a metric: it does not satisfy the axioms of distance.
+(Even cosine similarity itself is not a metric; the angular distance derived from it is.)
 So why does something this simple work so well as a “similarity”?

 The part many people miss is that when we say “we use a dot product,” we are rarely using a dot product on raw inputs.
 We use it on learned representations.
 The model is free to learn a transformation φ(·)—an embedding table, an MLP, a GNN encoder, etc.—so the effective similarity is really